Women and the Opioids Epidemic: The Need for a Woman-Centered Response

 The NWHN has always advocated for women's voices to be included in health programs, policymaking, and research design to ensure they collectively address our needs.
 The opioid epidemic is no different.
 Legislators, regulators, providers, insurers, and advocates must support evidence-based, multi-pronged approaches that recognize and address women's unique experiences with opioid use disorder and opioid dependency.

 We are starting to recognize what prevents and treats substance use and addiction: prioritizing women's wellness over drugmakers' profits; increasing access to the full range of health services; and incorporating evidence-based and thoughtful interventions over punitive ones.
 We need more research on women's specific experiences with respect to addiction, however.
 We need stronger political, financial, and regulatory will to support programs and policies that actually work.
 Together, we must address the racism and systemic inequalities that disproportionately burden the marginalized and disenfranchised in our communities.
 Only when all these elements are in place will we turn the tide of this epidemic and be able to effectively address its devastating impact on women and their families.

-- NWHN Fact Sheet on Women and the Opioid Epidemic
+- NWHN Consumer Health Info on Women and the Opioid Epidemic

 - NWHN article Opioids and Women: From Prescription to Addiction

 - Raising Women's Voices for the Health Care We Need

 - National Institute of Drug Abuse: What to Do If You Have a Problem with Drugs: For Adults